MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

 ### Fetch Xml Query

+[!IMPORTANT]
+The distinct operator and [aggregation queries](/powerapps/developer/data-platform/use-fetchxml-aggregation) are not currently supported in FetchXML queries from the List rows connector.

 Use to specify a [Dataverse-style FetchXML query](/powerapps/developer/common-data-service/use-fetchxml-construct-query) which allows additional flexibility in building custom queries.
 These can be useful when you work with a table that has multiple related tables, or handling pagination.
-Note that the distinct operator and [aggregation queries](/powerapps/developer/data-platform/use-fetchxml-aggregation) are not currently supported in FetchXML queries from the List rows connector.
 The following screenshot shows how to use FetchXML for the same filters and sort conditions as the previous example:

 ![List accounts example with FetchXML.](https://user-images.githubusercontent.com/469480/123689706-6160bd80-d808-11eb-83e6-936e22850d9b.PNG)